Shadow poles in a coupled-channel problem calculated with Berggren basis: Application: Cox potential

 The solutions of CC equations using Berggren bases are carried out as follows.
 Two Berggren bases are calculated using the diagonal potentials $v_{11}(r)$ and $v_{22}(r)$, respectively, with the $\kappa=1$ parameter value.
 The parameter $\kappa$ affects the shape of the radial potentials but does not affect the CC eigenenergies.
 For $\kappa=1$ we found that the unperturbed potential $v_{11}(r)$ has an anti-bound state and the unperturbed potential $v_{22}(r)$ has a bound state.
 The actual values of the energies and wave numbers of the resonant basis states are given in Table \ref{table.spe}.

 The decaying CC resonance state at the energy $E_1=0.4\, -\, i\, 0.01$ is on the second Riemann sheet .
-The shape of the contour therefore should look like as the upper part of Fig. \ref{r2sheet}, since the contour should go below $k_1$ and $k_1$ should be in the shaded area.
+The shape of the contour therefore should look like as the upper part ((a) and (b)) of Fig. \ref{r2sheet}, since the contour should go below $k_1$ and $k_1$ should be in the shaded area.

 The basis in the first channel has no bound state therefore it is formed from the complex continuum states only.
 In the second channel the basis contains the unperturbed bound state and a continuum which can be taken along the real $p$-axis.
 Diagonalizing the Cox potential using these bases, we got a decaying resonance at the energy $E=0.400047 - i\, 0.0100011$.
 The corresponding wave function is displayed in Fig. \ref{wffig}.
 The form of the wave function follows from the rules discussed in section \ref{sec:berg}.
 The real and the imaginary parts of the first channel wave function show resonant behavior, i.e. they both diverge asymptotically.
 The real and the imaginary parts of the second channel wave function however both falls asymptotically as a bound state wave function does.